 The Economy of France

 France has been one of the strongest economies in Europe and was a prime supporter of the European Union, making Euro its single currency.
 The Euro completely replaced France’s local currency, the Franc, in the year 2002.
-The three sectors that are main contributors of the national GDP are: the service industry, manufacturing industry and agriculture industry.
+The three sectors that are main contributors to the national GDP are:

-The prominent manufacturing industries of France include but are not limited to: aerospace, automobile, armament, construction, chemical, telecommunication, satellite equipment, ship building and pharmaceutical.
-These diverse industries create revenue which is around 25% of the national GDP.
+The prominent manufacturing industries of France include but are not limited to: aerospace, automobile, armament, construction, chemical, telecommunication, satellite equipment, shipbuilding, and pharmaceutical.
+These diverse industries create around 25% of the national GDP.

 The Economic History of France

 The economic history of France during the fifteenth century was more dependent on agriculture, as there wasn’t much industrial development, and about 90% of the French population lived in rural areas.

 The only large city in France was Paris.
 The main cash crops were saffron, olives, wine grapes and cider apples.
 Though agriculture was the prime mode of revenue generation, yields were quite low compared to those of the modern age due to the use of older methods of agriculture.
 This was an increasing challenge in that situation as the population was growing day by day.

 By the end of the fifteenth century, the printing industry and the extraction of metals were the only two fields that showed considerable developments.
 There were a few applications of industrial developments to agricultural production, like making silk textiles from silk worms and wool extracted from sheep.

 French ports”like Rouen, Marseille, La Rochelle, Saint-Malo, and Toulon”were the other major source of revenue.
 Several goods from France were exported through these ports, while others were imported and sold in domestic markets.
 This is how successful trading businesses helped to bolster the economy throughout the economic history of France.